College Essays / Writing

 However, if you’ve taken the time to write a Personal Essay for other colleges you’re applying to, you should go ahead and submit it.

 Because the Additional Information section is optional, many students decline to provide more information.
-However, if you are applying to more selective schools or if you believe that other essay opportunities provided have not allowed you to convey your entire story, the Additional Information space is a good opportunity to further describe yourself.See the Additional Information Essay page for more information.
+However, if you are applying to more selective schools or if you believe that other essay opportunities provided have not allowed you to convey your entire story, the Additional Information space is a good opportunity to further describe yourself.See the Additional Information Section page for more information.

 When should I start?